gilburns/Installomator-wiki/Tutorial-3-for-a-label-with-a-bad-versioning.md

-We try to illustrate the systematics in creating a label, and show the procedure, but it goes all bad with this label.
+We try to illustrate the systematics in creating a label, and show the procedure, but it goes somewhat bad with this label.
 Maybe software developers will read this, and help with providing better web pages and versioning of apps.
-But at least give it a read and see how bad it can be.

 Example: Wally EZ Flash-software (dmg), and sed